-- Deep Space Nine had Bashir's James Bond holofantasies, the Ferengis visiting 1947, a holo-1963 where Vic Fontaine lived, Sisko's vision of life as a black science-fiction writer in the 1950s; and of course, the Tribble episode, where the Gorgeous Period they visited was the Original Series.
+- Star Trek: Deep Space Nine had Bashir's James Bond holofantasies, the Ferengis visiting 1947, a holo-1963 where Vic Fontaine lived, Sisko's vision of life as a black science-fiction writer in the 1950s; and of course, the Tribble episode, where the Gorgeous Period they visited was the Original Series.

-- Voyager had the pulp-inspired Captain Proton!, WWII Occupied France with Alien Nazis (just roll with it), an Irish village where the crew goes to unwind, and Beowulf on the holodeck.
+- Star Trek: Voyager had the pulp-inspired The Adventures of Captain Proton, WWII Occupied France with Alien Nazis (just roll with it), an Irish village where the crew goes to unwind, and Beowulf on the holodeck.
 The actual time-travel "period piece" ep is a subversion, as the period was today, so they probably gave the costumers the day off and went to work in casual clothes.